 The Time-Area model uses several parameters.
 For practical reasons, these parameters have been grouped in parameter sets, which can be associated with certain catchments.
-This means the entire model setup can be established with a very small amount of information, while still allowing for full spa-
+This means the entire model setup can be established with a very small amount of information, while still allowing for full spatial variation of model parameters for individual catchments through the application of local values.